codeset-ai/codeset-ai.github.io/blog-posts/platform-launch-python-gym.md

 ## What's Next

-We're actively expanding our dataset coverage to additional programming languages (Java, JavaScript, Rust, Go, C++, C#) and task types beyond bug-fixing.
-Our infrastructure is built on GitBug-Actions, a system for mining and reproducing GitHub repository states with their CI environments intact.
+We're actively expanding our dataset coverage to additional programming languages (Java, JavaScript, Rust, Go, C++, C#) and task types beyond issue resolution.
+We plan to add support for other publicly available datasets, so that researchers and developers can use our platform as their one-stop-shop of code datasets.
 We're also building custom datasets on commission for training runs with specific requirements.
 If you need tailored data for your code models, reach out.

+In the longer run, we will start rolling out better and stronger verifiers which aim to both reduce the time it takes to verify solutions as well as improve the confidence in the evaluation.

 ## Try It Now